Kitware/SlideAtlas-Server/docs/web-api.rst

 Rest API blueprint is established and later `consumed <https://gist.github.com/3005268>`_ in the web templates interface

-Two kinds of API, those in image database, and those in administrative database Those in imagedb require a id to database in each request
+Two kinds API for two kinds of database types. those in image database, and those in administrative database Those in image database require a database id (to locate the database) in each request

+A common decorator to check the access post and put operations require admin access to the database

 Items in session (Attachments / Views)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To read user has read access to session.
+It is easiest at this point to put can_see / can_admin information
+in the cookie session, other alternatives are to evaluate that information every time

 - Insert items

    - attachments
          - Upload a new file:
                   PUT /<dbid>/sessions/<sessid>/attachments
          - Insert an already existing attachments